tobiassjosten/tobiassjosten.github.io/_posts/2013-10-01-announcing-november-camp-2013.md

 ---
 Me and the rest of [Symfony Sweden](http://www.symfony.se/) will be hosting a PHP conference in Stockholm this coming winter.
 Mark the 22nd for [November Camp](http://www.symfony.se/november-camp/)!

 If you are doing PHP professionally, you should definitely come.
 This whole day event will guide you through the latest and greatest of modern PHP.
-The PSR standards, Composer and Packagist and the SOLID principles are given topics but we will also cover essential peripherals like continous integration and monitoring.
+The PSR standards, Composer and Packagist and the SOLID principles are given topics but we will also cover essential peripherals like continuous integration and monitoring.

 Tickets are 498 SEK a pop (~$78/€58) and that includes every session you can muster, all the cool developers you want to meet and of course as much coffee you can bear to drink.